-The Jefferson County Sheriff's Office, which was founded on November 7, 1859, survives as one of Colorado's original law enforcement agencies and is the largest full-service sheriff's office in the state.
+The Jefferson County Sheriff's Office, which was founded on November 7, 1859, survives as one of Colorado's original law enforcement.

-The patch, unveiled in 2000, symbolizes the western heritage of Jefferson County and its sheriff's office.
-It was re-created using the original brassard created in 1949 to mark the sheriff's office's transition from the 20th to 21st century.
+The current patch, unveiled in 2000, symbolizes the western heritage of Jefferson County and its Sheriff's Office.
+It was re-created using the original brassard created in 1949 to mark the Sheriff's Office transition from the 20th to the 21st century.

 The new patch was adapted from a design by Joseph Garcia of Denver.
-The center vignette was developed by our own Lt.
-Dan Gard and Sgt.
-Richard "J.J."
-Webb (longtime veterans of the sheriff's office) to reflect the feel of the Jefferson County Sheriff's Office.
-The image includes a shadowed lone rider, who is actually Deputy Ron Guillaumin, sitting astride his horse, Diamond.
+The center vignette was developed by our own Chief Dan Gard and Sergeant Richard "J.J."
+Webb - longtime veterans of the Sheriff's Office - to reflect the feel of the Jefferson County Sheriff's Office.
+The image includes a shadowed lone rider, Deputy Ron Guillaumin, sitting astride his horse Diamond.

-The original patch, which the new patch replaced, was hand-sketched by then-Undersheriff Carl Enlow, who slipped his drawing into a typewriter to add the words "Jefferson County Sheriff's Dept." The designers of the new patch used digital photography and computers to create their image.
+Whereas the original patch was hand-sketched by then-Undersheriff Carl Enlow, who slipped his drawing into a typewriter to add the words "Jefferson County Sheriff's Department," designers of the current patch used digital photography and computers to create their image.

 - The black background honors our colleagues who have given their lives in service to our community.